dhiway/cord/docs/origin-enterprise-orbis.md

 must read `Broker.Reservations` immediately before an `unreserve`.
 Core-count changes are staged by Origin and become active across the relay session boundary; they do not require validator restart or staking operations.

+## Sponsored and fee-free transactions

+`MetaTx.dispatch` is a sponsored transaction: the inner signer authorizes the call and owns the inner nonce, while the outer signed relayer submits the extrinsic and pays ordinary transaction fees.
+The relayer does not inherit the inner signer's authority, and a stale nonce or invalid signature rejects the inner transaction.

+The separate zero-fee model is restricted to dispatchables explicitly annotated by Entity and Register.
+Root must first add the account to `Feeless`; each account may consume at most 16 such transactions per block.
+Orbis uses `ChargeOrSkipFeeless`, which consumes a quota unit during transaction preparation before skipping payment.
+Exhausted accounts return to normal fee handling during validation and cannot consume another skip during preparation.

+Utility batches, proxies, multisig calls, Revive calls, asset calls, and other unannotated outer calls are not fee-free even when they contain or dispatch an annotated call.
+This deny-by-default outer-call behavior prevents a batch from multiplying one quota unit into several operations.